maximeschoeni/sublanguage/readme.md

 ## Features overview

-- allow translation of posts (pages, attachments and custom posts), terms, localized texts and login screens
+- translation of posts (pages, attachments and custom posts), terms, options, localized texts and login screens
-- suppport post meta and term meta translations
+- translation of post meta and term meta
-- use URL rewrite
+- translatability: define which content is translatable or not
+- inheritance: untranslated or untranslatable contents inherit original values
+- URL rewrite: translate posts and terms permalinks and child page path
-- support quick edit
+- quick edit: tinyEditor button for quick edit interface
 - support multisite
 - support ajax
 - extendable